mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 # Issue/Solution Process

 Issue/Solution Proposal is a tool for increasing clarity, speed, and output in teams.
-Over time, we will be integrating ISP functionality in [Focalboard](https://focalboard.com), and unti then we will use other systems.
+Over time, we will be integrating ISP functionality in [Mattermost Boards](https://mattermost.com/boards/), and unti then we will use other systems.

 Note: Special thanks to [Matt Mochary](https://www.linkedin.com/in/matt-mochary-34bb4/) for the framework on which this system is based.